For a long time I have tuned with either dynamic drivers or a combination of dynamics and balanced armatures, so why have I stopped?

 Ceramic drivers have been around for a very long time now and have been used in a multitude of electronics over the years and have over the past few years started to become a feature of many high end home speaker systems but in order to miniaturise them for IEM use a whole new approach had to be taken and rather than use a cone we use a ceramic plate for the upper mids and high frequencies.
 The ceramic plate is immensely consistent in sound reproduction and unlike balanced armatures it does not require lots of taming of the high end and a multitude of drivers to actually make the IEM sound good.

-This is a problem in this industry, driver count, driver count is king in the balanced armature IEM world, the reality is that in many cases in order to get a desired result .
+This is a problem in this industry is driver count, driver count is king in the balanced armature IEM world, the reality is that in many cases more balanced armatures are added in order to get a desired result and make up for their failings .
 Armatures are now at their limitations unless there is huge leaps in the technology and so i decided that it was time to perfect the technology we know and love and add a ceramic twist.

 There is no such thing as the perfect IEM, but the IMR - R1 comes dam close!